sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 In predicting 'next value', best F, TF and T models yield comparable MSE to the 'train-mean' baseline (15.4, 15.6).

-**What can we learn?** Sentiment analysis, lacks the nuance necessary for accurate financial prediction, and traditional ML models have limitations in capturing complex market dynamics.
+**What can we learn?** Sentiment analysis lacks the nuance necessary for accurate financial prediction, and traditional ML models have limitations in capturing complex market dynamics.
 This is evident as several models did not even outperform non-learned baselines, highlighting the need for more improved text representations and advanced prediction models.

 ### Embeddings for Time-Series Prediction:

 Here we turn to embedding-representations (as explained in the Experimental Setup) and to DA-RNN <d-cite key="Qin2017dual"></d-cite> model, which is designed to capture temporal dynamics and complex relationships within its given data.

-We extensively evaluated various model configurations, targer indicators (FFR and VIX), tasks ('next value', 'percentage change', 'direction change' and the last two together), prediction horizons (next-day, next-week), LLM architectures (see Experimental Setup), aggregation methods, and the daily number of tweets given as input.
+We extensively evaluated various model configurations, target indicators (FFR and VIX), tasks ('next value', 'percentage change', 'direction change' and the last two together), prediction horizons (next-day, next-week), LLM architectures (see Experimental Setup), aggregation methods, and the daily number of tweets given as input.
 Additionally, we assessed the models' reliance on temporal context and relevant narratives using the counterfactual textual baselines.

 To keep it short, we present results only for predicting the VIX 'next value' of the next-day and next-week (as separate tasks).
 Additional experiments showed a recurring pattern to the presented results.